codingepaduli/codingepaduli/content/interesting/Developing.md

 [Responsively App](https://responsively.app/) - A Web developer's browser to improve the developing of responsive design\
 [Nodesign.dev](https://nodesign.dev/) - A collection of tools for developers who have little to no artistic talent\
 [Webvisum](http://www.webvisum.com/) - your web helper (also for captcha)\
+[Expo](https://expo.dev/) - Create universal native apps with React that run on Android, iOS, and the web\
+[Authorization in Strapi](https://dev.to/strapi/a-beginners-guide-to-authentication-and-authorization-in-strapi-1hnh) - A Beginner's Guide to Authentication and Authorization\

 #### HTML